WiFire/WANI/README.md

 **wanipdoatoken**: This token should be constructed by joining the three parts below with a pipe (|):
 - Your provider ID.
 - The expiry of your latest key pair.
 This should match with the expiry of one of your keys declared in the WANI registry.
-- **UPDATE: RSA Encryption of waniapptoken before base64 encoding it will be required starting 10 July 2018**
+- **UPDATE: RSA Encryption of waniapptoken before base64 encoding according to the spec is now required (starting 9 July 2018) **
 - Base64 encoding of the entire RSA encrypted string obtained from the previous step

 You will need to use RSA encryption using RSA_PKCS1_PADDING.
 In Node.JS, for e.g., you can use the crypto.privateEncrypt function passing in 256 bytes at a time.
 This is how we decrypt it: